Dean Clough

 sunset.jpg

-Before I go negative, I'll had another tremendous feature of this hotel.
+Before I go negative, I'll mention another tremendous feature of this hotel.
 It is in a completely walkable neighborhood, meaning you can leave the car behind if you so choose.
 While I would not recommend that for a first visit, we could easily see staying here without a car at all.

 So why is the hotel not Diamond Certified?
 It would seem that even The Four Seasons has a tough time with the details nowadays.
 It took 3 different interactions with 3 different concierges to get our dinner and lunch bookings right.
 They never mentioned the 5:30AM coffee service in the lobby, so I woke up my wife each morning running the (lovely) in-room Nespresso machine.
 A chat with staff via their new-fangled in-room touchpad informed me that the pool and spa were closed - yet they weren't.
-And to me, the sentimental disappointment was no acknowledgement of our previous stays - something the hotel each time before.
+And to me, the sentimental disappointment was no acknowledgement of our previous stays - something the hotel had done each time before.
 This time?
 Not so much, and gee it's a real simple data processing effort to have our reservation highlight we've been guests previously.
 Killer, though, regardless, and I can heartily recommend a stay.

 THE GREAT OUTDOORS